On the Impact of Channel Aging and Doppler-Affected Clutter on OFDM ISAC Systems: Numerical Results

 \subsection{Communication Channel Estimation}

-We start by analyzing the \ac{UE}'s \ac{DL} channel estimation process, described in Lemma \ref{lemma hk}.
-The channel $\hh_k$ is estimated during pilot slots.
-This estimate depends on the frame size, $\Delta$.
-The channel estimate in Corollary 1 is computed using $p$ previous pilot observations, thereby leveraging the channel's known time-correlation structure. $\CC_k$ has been normalized to $\Tr(\CC_k)=1$, allowing for a cleaner \ac{SNR} expression.
-The \ac{UE}'s communication SNR is equal to $ \textrm{SNR}_\textrm{UE}=\frac{\alpha_k^2 P_\textrm{comm} }{\sigma_k^2}=21+10\log_{10}(\gamma)~\textrm{dB}.$ The metric chosen to assess the channel estimation quality is the \ac{NMSE}, defined as $\textrm{NMSE}_{i,k} =\textrm{Tr}\left( \widetilde{\boldsymbol{\Xi}}_{i,k} \right)$.
+The channel $\hh_i$ is estimated during pilot slots, This estimate depends on the frame size, $\Delta$.
+The channel estimate in Corollary 1 is computed using $p$ previous pilot observations, thereby leveraging the channel's known time-correlation structure. $\CC $ has been normalized to $\Tr(\CC )=1$, allowing for a cleaner \ac{SNR} expression.
+The metric chosen to assess the channel estimation quality is the \ac{NMSE}, defined as $\textrm{NMSE}_{i} =\textrm{Tr}\left( \widetilde{\boldsymbol{\Xi}}_{i} \right)$.
 We first investigate the channel estimation performance during a generic pilot slot: Fig.~\ref{NMSE gamma}-\ref{NMSE dopp} shows 3D surfaces with $\Delta$ on the $x$ axis, $p$ on the $y$ axis, and the \ac{NMSE} on the $z$ axis.
 Fig.~\ref{NMSE gamma} is a visual representation of the sensing-communication trade-off, as a higher $\gamma$ corresponds to a lower \ac{NMSE}.
 This hardly comes as a surprise since $\gamma$ represents the fraction of power dedicated to the communication beams.
 Interestingly, the performance gap between $\gamma=0.05$ and $\gamma=0.5$ is much higher than the gap between the latter and $\gamma=0.95$.
-Fig.~\ref{NMSE deltapsi} shows the impact of $\Delta\psi_{\textrm{BS},k,n}$ onto the \ac{NMSE}.
-The \ac{NMSE} degradation is proportional to $\Delta\psi_{\textrm{BS},k,n}$ is caused by the fact that a greater distance between clusters makes the reflection process more diffusive than specular.
+Fig.~\ref{NMSE deltapsi} shows the impact of $\Delta\psi_{\textrm{BS}}$ onto the \ac{NMSE}.
+The \ac{NMSE} degradation is proportional to $\Delta\psi_{\textrm{BS}}$, which is caused by the fact that a greater distance between clusters makes the reflection process more diffusive than specular.
+Next, we analyze the \ac{NMSE} dependence on the \ac{UE}'s mobility, measured through its Doppler shift: Fig. \ref{NMSE dopp} shows that higher mobility implies a performance loss, but, more interestingly, a loss in sensitivity to $\Delta$ and $p$, as the \ac{NMSE} surfaces become progressively flatter with $f_\textrm{D}^\textrm{UE}$.
+This is caused by the rapid decorrelation induced by high mobility, which ultimately makes the estimator defined in Lemma \ref{lemma hk} collapse onto a standard block fading \ac{MMSE} estimator.
+Indeed, a block fading estimator is obtained from Lemma \ref{lemma hk} by setting $p=0$.
+Our investigation continues with Fig. \ref{subfig along}: within the frame, the estimate drifts away from the real channel value, causing the \ac{NMSE} to increase with $i$.
+It goes without saying that the block fading \ac{NMSE} does not change along the frame.
+These figures show exactly when our approach outperforms a block fading one.
+Indeed, a block fading model is the better alternative when \acp{UE} have too high a Doppler shift compared to when $\Delta$ is big.
+By reducing $\Delta$ when \acp{UE} show high Doppler, our channel estimator dramatically outperforms block fading. \review{Finally, Fig.\ref{gap vs p} shows how the performance benefit or utilizing more than 1 pilot observation is inversely proportional to $\textrm{SNR}_v$.
+The performance gap, highlighted by the red double arrow, is indeed big when $\textrm{SNR}_v=-5$ dB, while it progressively reduces as the $\textrm{SNR}_v$ increases.
+It should be noted that, if more than one UE were present, as long as pilot orthogonality is preserved, the provided channel estimation performance trends presented here would still hold.
+They would only be shifted upwards on the z or y axis, due to a reduced $\textrm{SNR}_v$ per UE as the BS would need to spread its power more thinly.
+Furthermore, reducing $\Delta$ would inevitably reduce the \acp{UE} \ac{SE}.
+We reserve a careful investigation of SE for future work, even though a trade-off between channel estimation accuracy, inversely proportional to $\Delta$, and the fraction of data slots in the frame is expected to manifest itself \cite{fodor2023optimizing}. }